 Being a new mom I was browsing the web in the beginning of the year for Merino nursing bras which I could use for hiking as well as for everyday life.
 I quickly stumbled upon the Swedish brand Boob Design (yes, that is the actual name!) which focus on making sustainable clothes for all stages of motherhood, with clever double function for pregnancy and nursing.
-Luckily the Boob Design team was up for sending me three items for testing in return for unbiased reviews; a long-sleeved Merino base layer, a Merino nursing bra and a nursing sports bra – the latter two will be reviewed later.
-I have been using the base layer for two months now, testing it for various outdoor activities as well as for everyday life and concluded that the long-sleeved Boob Merino nursing top is suitable for:
+Luckily the Boob Design team was up for sending me three items for testing in return for unbiased reviews; a long-sleeved Merino base layer, a Merino nursing bra (reviewed here) and a nursing sports bra (reviewed here).
+I have been using the base layer for two months now, testing it for various outdoor activities as well as for everyday life and concluded that the long-sleeved Boob Design Merino nursing top is suitable for:

 - Everyday use

 The Boob Design Merino top is made of 94 % Merino wool and 6% elastane for fit and elasticity.
 The density of the fabric is 200g/m2, making it a mid-weight base layer.
 The wool is organic and sourced from South American farms where the sheep have been treated well and not been exposed to the painful process of mulesing due to the farmers’ holistic view on animal welfare and environment.
 The fabric is also GOTS-certified, which means that it fulfills various ecological and social criteria for the entire textile supply chain, as well as free of harmful substances as all Boob Design garments are certified according to STANDARD 100 by OEKO-TEX.
 You can read more about the brand’s sustainability practices here.